TosbackCgusBridge-Bot/CGUs-versions/T-mobile/Terms of Service.md

-**Information about What Happens if Your Device is Lost or Stolen** Go Back
+**Information about What Happens if Your Device is Lost or Stolen**

 Once you notify us that your Device has been lost or stolen, we will suspend your Service and you will not be responsible for additional usage charges incurred in excess of your Rate Plan Charges, applicable taxes, fees, and surcharges.
 If Charges are incurred before you notify us, you are not liable for Charges you did not authorize.
 However, the fact that your Device or account was used is some evidence of authorization.
 You may request us to investigate Charges you believe were unauthorized.
 We may ask you to provide information and you may submit information to support your request.
 If we determine the Charges were unauthorized, we will credit your account.
 If we determine the Charges were authorized, we will inform you within 30 days and you will remain responsible for the Charges.
 If you request that we not suspend your Service, you will remain responsible for all Charges incurred.
 We may prevent a lost or stolen Device from registering on our and other networks.